isabellaszalay/BIS015L_final_project_Szalay/README.md

 ## About our project

-We completed this project by pair programming, working together on most all parts.
+We completed this project by pair programming, working together on most parts.
 Through several exploratory analyses, we delve into:

 ## Tidying the Billionaire and Companies data